Kikzz/WorkWithDataAssignment/ReadMe.md

 * **DataSet**: Subset of FullSet, containing only variables related to mean and standard deviation (in addition to subject and activity).
 * **MeansDataSet**: Final results, containing the mean for each measurement, grouped by activity and subject.

-In addition to that, you will find a **MeansDataSet.csv** file in your working directory containing the contents of MeansDataSet variable in a comma-separated format.
+In addition to that, you will find **MeansDataSet.txt** and  **MeansDataSet.csv** files in your working directory containing the contents of MeansDataSet variable.
+(The csv file opens nicely in a table in github).